 - Understanding the effects of our behavior on ourselves and others, and so refrain from acting destructively

-This, however, isn't enough: we still won’t be able to see the interdependence and interconnectedness of absolutely everything and everyone.
+Even if we gain peace of mind from this, it’s not enough: we still won’t be able to see the interdependence and interconnectedness of absolutely everything and everyone.
 Therefore, we’ll never be quite sure of the best way to help others.

 - Work toward understanding reality: stop projecting nonsense on to the world.